Kobe-deve/SC2/README.md

 				-font.h - contains all font/text handling from sprite mode
 				-image.h - contains image handling for sprite mode -music.h - contains all music handling
-				-sprite_data.h - contains sprite data for ascii mode from the first Stone Crawler

 			-> information
 				-filenames.h - contains all the names of files used in the game